San Pedro Citizen Guard

 Do SPCG Volunteers receive training of any kind?

 Yes they do.
-In addition to the volunteer guidelines published on this website, all volunteers are required to attend an orientation meeting which lasts approximately one hour.
+In addition to the volunteer guidelines published on this website, all volunteers are required to complete an online orientation/training module which takes approximately one hour to complete.
 Volunteer candidates with current CA Guard Cards may submit a copy to us along with their CA drivers license in lieu of further SPCG vetting.

 Do SPCG Volunteers receive background checks or are they vetted in any other way?